I am currently working on two main projects with a range of co-authors and collaborators attached to each of these.

 Finally, along with colleagues at UQ (Frank Mols, Hema Selvanathan) and ANU (Annika Werner), we are applying for funding from the Australian Research Council to conduct a project on microtargeting.
 Unlike most projects which explore questions about campaigning, we are proposing to draw on theoretical insights and experimental designs from psychology to unpack the mechanisms which determine when, where and how microtargeting techniques influence voting behaviour and attitudes to democracy.
 This includes conducting controlled laboratory experiments in the UQ psychology lab.

 (2) Populist and Radical Right Voter Attitudes in the US, UK and Australia

 While historically the focus of those working on populism and the radical right has been the 'supply-side' (parties movements and actors), scholars are increasingly turning to the 'demand-side' (voters) to better understand the success of populist and radical right parties.
 Working with Shaun Ratcliff from the US Studies Centre at the University of Sydney, we have surveyed voters in the US, UK and Australia utilising YouGov's online panels in each country.
 There are a number of questions we are pursuing in this project and we have an article currently under review from this work.

 In a second project, Ben Moffitt from the Australian Catholic University, Annika Werner from the ANU and I have devised a set of survey items to further explore populist and nativist attitudes.
 This includes running a survey experiment which aims to explore whether we can prime respondents' views on immigration, national identity and refugees through the use of video content shared widely on social media.
-We have one article from this project currently under review and a second is nearing completion.
+We have one article that has been published from this research and a second is currently under review.